Beefalo: Effect on bison conservation

+Environmental impacts

+Although popular with tourists and hunters, escaped beefalo have been destroying parts of the ecosystem, as well as ancient stone ruins, in the Grand Canyon and threatening native species.
+By 2015, numbers were growing by 50% per year and there were at least 600 animals roaming the park.
+Grand Canyon National Park was reporting an accident a day due to tourist interactions with beefalo.
+In 2018, the park began trapping the animals and giving them to Native American tribes outside the state.
+In addition, volunteer hunters were enlisted to cull the herds, with a goal of reducing the population to 200 animals.
+As of 2022, the herd was down to 216 individuals, with only 4 having been taken by hunters.

 Cattalo

-The term "cattalo", a portmanteau of cattle and buffalo, is defined by United States law as a cross of bison and cattle which have a bison appearance.
+The term cattalo, a portmanteau of cattle and buffalo, is defined by United States law as a cross of bison and cattle which have a bison appearance.

-In some American states, cattalo are regulated as "exotic animals", along with pure bison and deer.
+In some American states, cattalo are regulated as exotic animals, along with pure bison and deer.
 However, in most states, bison and hybrids which are raised solely for livestock purposes similar to cattle, are considered domestic animals like cattle, and do not require special permits.